ks-gh/photoscripts/README.md

 # backupphotosandvideos.sh

-This script is intended for converting a large library of Canon RAW and TIFF files into JPG.
+This script can convert a library of Canon RAW and TIFF files into JPG.
-As a bonus, this will re-encode the Canon video files to make them smaller (some quality loss is expected)
+As a bonus, this will re-encode the Canon video files to make them smaller (some quality loss is expected) All unsupported files will be copied as is

 ## Supported OS